-The Education Alliance is dedicated to providing effective mentoring programs for public schools, along with tools and resources for communities interested student success.
-Below you will find resources to implement programs in your county.
+The Education Alliance is dedicated to providing effective programs for public schools, along with tools and resources to promote best practice.
+Below you will find resources, toolkits, and white papers published by the Alliance.

 Innovation Showcase STEM Toolkit